-See what's on at the Natural History Museum from December to February, including festive fun and hidden treasures, gruesome crimes and new discoveries.
+See what's on at the Natural History Museum from December 2018 to February 2019, including movie nights and hidden treasures, gruesome crimes and new discoveries.

 Gather your pals or a special someone for Movie Nights at the Museum.
 Whether you're feeling the love or are firmly anti-Valentine, there's a film for you.
 Your ticket includes a bag of popcorn and entry into our current exhibition, Life in the Dark.

 14 February - The Notebook and Pretty Woman

 15 February - Kill Bill: Volume 1 and Thelma and Louise

 16 February - A Star is Born and Love Actually